-Yes there are.
+Yes, there are.

 Read more about this topic on the Basics page.

-It’s always your primary job to make your drop site compact, clean, virtually unchanged and utterly undetectable, either from close up or far away.
+It’s always your primary job to make your drop site compact, clean, virtually unchanged, and utterly undetectable, either from close up or far away.
 If you don’t leave your site totally undetectable, you risk the failure of your entire project.
-Our own wilderness time capsules have been located in exceptionally isolated public (and private or municipal) regions (but not Nationally designated Wilderness Areas.).
+Our own wilderness time capsules have been located in exceptionally isolated public (and private or municipal) regions (but not Nationally in designated Wilderness Areas.).

 Er…none.
-But if you 1) select a very remote, stable and undetectable location, 2) accurately record your GPS coordinates and placement data 3) provide backup photos and written descriptive information, 4) prepare copies of a Retrieval Folder and 5) register your site coordinates with the International Time Capsule Society, among many other listed protections, then your project will be a success.
+But if you, 1) select a very remote, stable, and undetectable location, 2) accurately record your GPS coordinates and placement data, 3) provide backup photos and written descriptive information, 4) prepare copies of a Retrieval Folder, and 5) register your site coordinates with the International Time Capsule Society, among many other listed protections, then your project will be a success.
 Your lazy descendants will have a lifetime (or a few months) in which to motivate themselves to retrieve these small treasures.

 Much of the enjoyment from this adventure is collecting and placing the concealed time capsule yourself!
-Do it right and you may be remembered.
-Do it wrong and you’re history.
+Do it right, and you may be remembered.
+Do it wrong, and you’re history.

 Few things in life are without exceptions.
-That’s why we suggest you be realistic about caching irreplaceable items whether for your own family or municipality.
+That’s why we suggest you be realistic about caching irreplaceable items, whether for your own family or municipality.
 Camouflaged time capsules are not meant as an alternative to safety deposit boxes.
 While our above ground retrieval projections are generally for a few years, we prepare those capsules so they can easily survive several decades.
 Nevertheless, Great Grandma’s set of prized linen doilies should not be on your list.

 GPS stands for Global Positioning System.
 A GPS device is a hand-held satellite-based navigation system that provides precise latitude and longitudinal position through a palm-size device.
 “Precise” to about 3 to 5 yards of where you are standing.
 You can find links and recommendations on our References page.
-GPS receivers require an unobstructed view of the sky and they may not perform well under a heavy forest canopy.
+GPS receivers require an unobstructed view of the sky, and they may not perform well under a heavy forest canopy.
 But as long as there is an unobstructed view of the sky, the readings will be amazingly accurate…within several yards of the drop-site.
 That accuracy will be the same today as it will be for centuries into the future.